mattrussell2/gradescope-autograder/README.md

 |---testest.toml      [testing configuration file]
 |-
 ```
-Note that the default behavior of the autograder, regardless of testing format, is for Any file in `testset/stdin/` that is named `<testname>.stdin` will be sent to `stdin` for a test with the testname `<testname>`.
+Note that the default behavior of the autograder, regardless of testing format, is for any file in `testset/stdin/` that is named `<testname>.stdin` will be sent to `stdin` for a test with the testname `<testname>`.
 Also here we do not need a `makefile` folder - it is assumed we will be using the student's `Makefile` instead.

 ## Command-Line Arguments
 For any test, you may specify a variable `argv` which is a list of command-line arguments to send to the executable.
 This is doable with either style of assignment-testing demonstrated above.
 Note all `arvg` arguments must be written as strings, however they will be passed without quotes to the executable.
 To add `"` characters, escape them in the `argv` list.
 For example, the following test will be run as `./test0 1 2 "3"`.